 My Approach to Helping

 While sometimes I bring guidance, typically I help use you and your family's strengths or intuition to guide decision-making.
-I have my own cultural lens, values, and perspectives and this looks different for each person and family.
 As a counselor, I get to participate in individual's and family's process of becoming 'the best you.'

 Specific Issue(s) I'm Skilled at Helping With

 Individuals who identify as Third Culture Kids (TCKs), bi-racial, or first generation

 We are such social beings.
 One of the places I work on a lot in counseling is relationships in your life - the ways you relate, understanding dynamics within the relationships, and learning about the kinds of relationships in which you are drawn.
 The impact is that you begin to develop self-awareness, relational healing, and find more satisfying relationships in your life.

 When entering counseling, we come for different needs.
 Sometimes the need for a wound is Neosporin and bandages.
 Other times, we need to go in deeper through ongoing adjustments and exercises.
 What you decide for the work with a therapist will depend on the need and healing you require for your specific situation.
 The Neosporin and bandages approach is where you'll find more short-term, behavioral focused therapy.
 I generally work with the ongoing adjustments and exercises approach where we go in-depth throughout our long-term work.
 This usually looks like weekly 50-minute sessions, but the frequency and duration can increase based on needs.